 You can look up some popular animal photographers in Nigeria on Superprof today to connect and engage with them.
 Some popular wildlife photographers in Nigeria includes

-Micheal has traveled to different parts of Nigeria rainforest and swamps, capturing some unique moments of animals in the wild and zoo.
+Micheal: He has travelled to different parts of Nigeria rainforest and swamps, capturing some unique moments of animals in the wild and zoo.
 He is a well-decorated photographer in Nigeria and has received so many awards for his contribution to the world of animal photography.

 Other popular Nigeria wildlife photographers such as Okoye and Olowole are non-discriminatory in their shot of wildlife as they capture birds, insects, mammals.
 Amphibians and reptiles.